cardstack/cardstack-token/CONTRACT-OPS.md

 * For shits and grins you can run the tests as well (see the README.md)
 * Power off the secure terminal
 * Deposit the secure terminal and the user password back in the safety deposit box
-* Congratulations you have completed the setup of the secure terminal
+* Congratulations you have completed the setup of the secure terminal 🎉🎊.

+### T-minus 1 day

+#### Fund Operations Wallets for Gas Fees
+* From the safety deposit box retrieve the cold wallet used to purchase ethers for operations gas fees and its PIN.
+* Go to the clean room with a partner, bring an unsecured computer with tape over the camera
+* Using the cold wallet and www.myetherwallet.com transfer ETH to the Ethereum addresses you recorded for the cold wallets and the secure terminal's wallet main account.
+** Transfer at 2 ETH to the secure terminal's wallet main account address that was recorded in `cardstack-token` GitHub project  contract-ops/secure-terminal.md
+** Transfer 0.3 ETH to each of the cold wallet's primary addresses that you recorded in `cardstack-token` GitHub project  contract-ops/cold-wallets.md

 ### T-minus 3 hours

-#### Fund Operations Wallets for Gas Fees

 #### Contract Creation